 What is an NFC-?

-1. Financial Counterparties (FC) include banks, investment managers, insurance companies or brokers.
+1. Financial Counterparties (FC) which include banks, investment managers, insurance companies and brokers.

-2. Non-Financial (NFC) include all entities that are not Financial Counterparties, nor central counterparties.
+2. Non-Financial Counterparties (NFC) which include all entities that are not Financial Counterparties, nor central counterparties.

 EMIR further distinguishes two sub-categories of Non-Financial Counterparties (NFC) according to whether their over-the-counter (OTC) derivative positions are above or below designated clearing thresholds in notional value, these being NFC+ or NFC-.